Principia Ethica: What things are good or bad in themselves?

-What is good as a means
+What is good as a means?

 Having answered the second question of ethics, Moore proceeds to the third question: "What is good as a means?".
 This question is of particular relevance since it includes the domain traditionally associated with ethics: "What ought we to do?".
 For this it is necessary to further limit the third question since the main interest is in "actions which it is possible for most men to perform, if only they will them; and with regard to these, it does not ask merely, which among them will have some good or bad result, but which, among all the actions possible to volition at any moment, will produce the best total result".
 So right acts are those producing the most good.
 The difficulty with this is that the consequences of most actions are too vast for us to properly take into account, especially the long-term consequences.
 Because of this, Moore suggests that the definition of duty is limited to what generally produces better results than probable alternatives in a comparatively near future.
 As the reference to causal means suggests, a detailed empirical investigation into the consequences of actions is necessary to determine what our duties are, it is not accessible to self-evident intuitive insight.
 Whether a given rule of action turns out to be a duty depends to some extent on the conditions of the corresponding society but duties agree mostly with what common-sense recommends.
 Virtues, like honesty, can in turn be defined as permanent dispositions to perform duties.

 Reception

-Principia Ethica was influential, and helped to convince many people that claims about morality cannot be derived from statements of fact.
+Principia Ethica was influential.
 Clive Bell considered that through his opposition to Spencer and Mill, Moore had freed his generation from utilitarianism.
 Principia Ethica was the bible of the Bloomsbury Group, and the philosophical foundation of their aesthetic values.
 Leonard Woolf considered that it offered a way of continuing living in a meaningless world.
 Moore's aesthetic idea of the organic whole provided artistic guidance for modernists like Virginia Woolf, and informed Bell's aesthetics.

 Moore's ethical intuitionism has been seen as opening the road for noncognitive views of morality, such as emotivism.

 In A Theory of Justice (1971), John Rawls compares Moore's views to those of Hastings Rashdall in his The Theory of Good and Evil (1907).
 Moore's views have also been compared to those of Franz Brentano, Max Scheler, and Nicolai Hartmann.

 Principia Ethica has been seen by Geoffrey Warnock as less impressive and durable than Moore's contributions in fields outside ethics.
-John Maynard Keynes, an early devotee of Principia Ethica, would in his 1938 paper 'My Early Beliefs' repudiate as Utopian Moore's underlying belief in human reasonableness and decency.
+John Maynard Keynes, an early devotee of Principia Ethica, would in his 1938 paper 'My Early Beliefs' repudiate as utopian Moore's underlying belief in human reasonableness and decency.